RACV Logo

 Day 1: Hanoi

 Xin chao!
 Welcome to Vietnam.
-Your adventure begins in capital city Hanoi, with a welcome meeting at 6 pm tonight.
-If you arrive early, you might like to stretch your legs with a walk around the shaded boulevards or a squat on a street-corner stool and tuck into a bia hoi (freshly brewed draught beer) in the Old Quarter – in these ancient ’36 Streets’, you can discover an amazing selection of shops that sell everything from souvenirs to silk clothing, jewellery, embroidered tablecloths, wood carvings and lacquerware.
+Your adventure begins in the capital city of Hanoi, with a welcome meeting at 6 pm.
+If you arrive early, you might like to stretch your legs with a walk around the shaded boulevards, or squat on a street-corner stool and tuck into a bia hoi (freshly brewed draught beer) in the Old Quarter – in these ancient ’36 Streets’, you can discover an amazing selection of shops that sell everything from souvenirs to silk clothing, jewellery, embroidered tablecloths, wood carvings and lacquerware.
 If you are bringing your own bicycle with you, you’ll need to assemble it today to check for any damage.
 After your meeting, maybe head out with your local leader and group for a welcome dinner and try some of Vietnam’s famed cuisine.

-This morning, you’ll get the chance to explore the Vietnamese capital by bike on a guided ride through the city.
-Hanoi is the perfect city to explore on two wheels, so this is the perfect place to get to grips with Vietnamese street life and traffic.
-You’ll ride through parks, around lakes and down tree-lined boulevards to iconic sights.
-Explore the vibrant colours of the Old Quarter then make the most of your free afternoon.
+This morning, you’ll get the chance to explore the Vietnamese capital by bike on a guided ride near the city.
+Hanoi is the perfect city to explore on two wheels, so this is the ideal place to get to grips with Vietnamese street life and traffic.
+Explore the vibrant colours of the Old Quarter, then make the most of your free afternoon.
 You could walk around Hoan Kiem Lake or dive into local culture at the Vietnam Fine Art Museum.
-Top off the day with a steaming bowl of fresh Pho from a hole-the-wall eatery – the street food in Hanoi is not to be missed!
+Top off the day with a steaming bowl of fresh pho from a hole-the-wall eatery – the street food in Hanoi is not to be missed!

-After a night beneath the stars on the still waters of Ha Long Bay, you’ll cruise back to the mainland, taking in all the amazing scenery one last time.
-Then, head back to Hanoi, arriving in the early evening.
-When you arrive back in the bustling capital, maybe head down to the markets for some last-minute souvenir shopping or visit to one of the city's many fascinating museums, like the Fine Art Museum, Women's Museum or Museum of Ethnology.
-Toast the end of this active adventure with an optional farewell group dinner.
+After a night beneath the stars on the still waters of Halong Bay, you’ll cruise back to the mainland, taking in all the scenery one last time.
+Head back to Hanoi, arriving in the early evening.
+When you get to the bustling capital, maybe head down to the markets for some last-minute souvenir shopping or a visit to one of the city’s many museums, like the Fine Art Museum, the Women’s Museum or the Museum of Ethnology.
+Toast the end of an epic adventure with an optional farewell dinner with your group.

 Day 8: Hanoi